1. Skip to content

 November 2, 2024

-Prime Minister Pedro Sanchez said Spain was carrying out its largest peacetime army deployment after catastrophic flash floods killed more than 200 people in the country's east.
+Prime Minister Pedro Sanchez has said Spain is carrying out its largest peacetime army deployment after catastrophic flash floods killed more than 200 people in the country's east.
 Dozens more remain missing.

-Spain's government said it would send 5,000 more soldiers and 5,000 more police officers to the eastern region of Valencia to help with search and cleanup efforts following flash floods that have killed at least 211 people.
+The Spanish government has said it would send 5,000 additional soldiers and 5,000 extra police officers to the eastern region of Valencia to help with search and cleanup efforts following flash floods that have killed at least 211 people.

 "It is the biggest operation by the armed forces in Spain in peacetime," Prime Minister Pedro Sanchez said in a televised statement on Saturday.
 "The government is going to mobilize all the resources necessary as long as they are needed."